buttonsrtoys/mvvm_plus/README.md

 and then get the `ViewModel` by type and name:

-    final headerText = View.get<MyOtherWidgetViewModel>(name: 'Header').someText;
+    final headerText = Mvvm.get<MyOtherWidgetViewModel>(name: 'Header').someText;
-    final footerText = View.get<MyOtherWidgetViewModel>(name: 'Footer').someText;
+    final footerText = Mvvm.get<MyOtherWidgetViewModel>(name: 'Footer').someText;

 ## Adding additional ChangeNotifiers

-The `mvvm_get` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_get` supports this with its `ChangeNotifierRegistrar`:
+The `ViewModel` constructor optionally registers a View Model, but sometimes you want registered models that are not associated with Views. `mvvm_get` supports this with its `ChangeNotifierRegistrar`:

     ChangeNotifierRegistrar<MyChangeNotifier>(
       changeNotifierBuilder: () => MyChangeNotifier(),